CBIIT/datacommons-devops/terraform/modules/firehose-metrics/README.md

 This module's purpose is to streamline the implementation of a metric delivery pipeline to support observability of AWS Managed Services that publish metric data to Amazon CloudWatch.
 The destination of the metric data collected is New Relic, FNL/CTOS' preferred metric observability platform.

-## What's Included?
+## Resources Provided by the Module

 -  Amazon CloudWatch Metric Stream
 -  AWS Kinesis Data Firehose Delivery Stream
 -  Amazon Identity and Access Management Roles

-## What's Not Included?
+## Resources Not Provided by the Module

 -  Amazon Simple Storage Solution (S3 Bucket)
 -  Metric Data Producers

 ## Solution Overview
 ![newrelic metric delivery pipeline diagram](./assets/diagram.png)